 ProWritingAid is one of the first grammar checking systems that I think really takes the fight directly to Grammarly.

-ProWritingAid integrates into a huge variety of programs, and its premium package comes with no restrictions.
+ProWritingAid integrates into a huge variety of programs and its premium package comes with no restrictions.
+Yet the free version boasts great features such as proofreading, grammar check, run-on sentences and so forth.

-Let’s dive in and bask in some great things offered by this program.
+Let’s dive in and bask in some great things offered by this software.

 1. Extensive Integrations with Every App You Use